Different types of adverbs in English

 Interrogative adverbs

 Interrogative adverbs are used to ask questions.
-They can be used to ask about a place, a time, or a manner.
+You can use them when you need to specify the information about a place, a time, or a manner.
+For example:

-These adverbs are specifically used to ask questions and help us gain more information about a situation.
+These adverbs are only used to form questions and help us gain more information about a situation.

 Relative adverbs